gridscale/storybook-addon-cssswitch/README.md

 ## Usage

 The primary way to use this addon is to define the `cssswitch` parameter in the preview.ts file.
-In the option you define `name` the identifier of the CSS (displayed in the dropdown) `value` the URL of the CSS (must be available on runtime) `backgroundColor` a background color which will be applied to the story preview when this css is loaded and is also used for the icon in the dropdown
+In the option you define

+`name` the identifier of the CSS (displayed in the dropdown)

+`value` the URL of the CSS (must be available on runtime)

+`backgroundColor` a background color which will be applied to the story preview when this css is loaded and is also used for the icon in the dropdown if no `iconColor` given

+`iconColor` an optional icon color used for the icon in the dropdown

 ```js
 // preview.ts